dsikkema/playdo/TECHNICAL_NOTES.md

 10. **Click** - Command-line interface toolkit.

-## Cursor Rules Reminders:
-There are rules in the context window.
-They contain instructions for the AI writing code about how to properly design tests and verify functionality with running tests, linters, typecheckers, etc. ALWAYS think about how to properly implement these rules when writing code.

 ## AI Integration

 The Playdo application integrates with the Anthropic Claude API to generate AI responses: